Cooperative Institute for Severe and High-Impact Weather Research and Operations

-The Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO) is one of 16 NOAA Cooperative Institutes (CIs), hosted at the University of Oklahoma.
+The Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO) is one of sixteen NOAA Cooperative Institutes (CIs), hosted at the University of Oklahoma.
 Before Oct.
 1, 2021, it was known as the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS).
-The CIMMS/CIWRO, a research organization created in 1978 by a cooperative agreement between the University of Oklahoma (OU) and the National Oceanic and Atmospheric Administration (NOAA), promotes collaborative research between NOAA and OU scientists on problems of mutual interest to improve basic understanding of mesoscale meteorological phenomena, weather radar, and regional climate to help produce better forecasts and warnings that save lives and property.
+The CIMMS/CIWRO, a research organization created in 1978 by a cooperative agreement between the University of Oklahoma and NOAA, promotes collaborative research between NOAA and OU scientists on problems of mutual interest to improve basic understanding of mesoscale meteorological phenomena, weather radar, and regional climate to help produce better forecasts and warnings that save lives and property.
 CIMMS/CIWRO research contributes to the NOAA mission through improvement of the observation, analysis, understanding, and prediction of weather elements and systems and climate anomalies ranging in size from cloud nuclei to multi-state areas.

 Mission

 CIMMS/CIWRO concentrates its research and outreach efforts and resources on the following principal themes:.